HoTrongHai/m1-chip-apple-tensorflow/readme.md

 - To run/open Jupyter Notebook by command `jupyter notebook`
 - To fix cannot connect debug jupyter by: make sure `ipykernel` is version `6.2.0`:
 If current version is not `6.2.0`, need to uninstall and install with specified version (`6.2.0`)

+Due to Jupyter debug, then the version of `ipykernel` can be `5.5.4`
 ```shell
 pip uninstall ipykernel
 pip install ipykernel==6.2.0